fpusan/SuperPang/README.md

-# SuperPang: non-redundant pangenome assemblies from individual genomes or bins
+# SuperPang: non-redundant pangenome assemblies from multiple genomes or bins

 ## Installation
 Requires [graph-tool](https://graph-tool.skewed.de/) and [mOTUlizer](https://github.com/moritzbuck/mOTUlizer).
 Both can be easily installed from conda.
 I will make a proper bioconda package when the software becomes a bit more stable.